Polish Air Force: Present-day operations

 In the aftermath of the presidential Tu-154 crash in 2010 and later Polish-led investigation, the 36th Special Aviation Regiment, responsible for transporting the President and the Polish Government, was disbanded, while the defense minister resigned.
 A new unit, the 1st Air Base, replaced the 36th regiment.
-Between June 2010 and December 2017 most official flights were served by two leased Embraer E-175 operated by the LOT Polish Airlines.
+Between June 2010 and December 2017 most official flights were served by two leased Embraer E-175 operated by LOT Polish Airlines.
 On 14 November 2016 the Defense Ministry ordered two Gulfstream G550 VIP planes.
 On 31 March 2017 a deal with Boeing Company was signed to supply two Boeing Business Jet 2 and one Boeing 737-800 for the head of state and the government transport.

 On 27 February 2014 Poland signed a €280 million contract with Alenia Aermacchi for 8 M-346 Master advanced training jets.
 The first two Masters arrived in Poland accompanied by Team Iskry on 14 November 2016.

-On 11 December 2014 Polish officials signed a contract with the United States for the purchase of 70 AGM-158 Joint Air to Surface Stand off Missile, for US$250 million.
+On 11 December 2014 Polish officials signed a contract with the United States for the purchase of 70 AGM-158 Joint Air to Surface Stand off Missiles, for US$250 million.
 Also contained in the contract are upgrades to the fleet of Polish F-16s to be completed by Lockheed Martin.

 On 28 May 2019, the Polish Minister of Defence announced that Poland had sent a request for quotation for the acquisition of 32 F-35A aircraft.
 On 11 September 2019, the Department of Defense Security Cooperation Agency announced that Poland had been cleared to purchase 32 F-35A fighters, along with associated equipment, for an estimated cost of $6.5 billion.
 On 27 September 2019 the US Congress approved the sale.
 On 31 January 2020, Poland signed a $4.6 billion deal for 32 F-35A fighters.

 On 8 March 2022, the Polish government offered to transfer its entire MiG-29 fleet to the US government via Ramstein Air Base as lethal aid to the Ukrainian air force against the ongoing Russian invasion in return for aircraft of corresponding operational capabilities (most likely F-16s).
 The exchange was eventually not carried out.
+As of 2025, it was planned to decommission the remaining MiG-29s as they reach their certified flight hours.
+Polish Minister of National Defense Władysław Kosiniak-Kamysz suggested that the cancelled transfer had been influenced by historical disputes with Ukraine.

+On 23 May 2026, three F-35s landed at 32nd Tactical Aviation Base in Łask in Poland, officially making Poland the first Eastern Flank nation to use a stealth fighter against the Russian threat.